 The SYSGCAL command initiates the system gain calibration.
-For a system gain calibration, the input should be set to full-scale.
+For a system gain calibration, the input must be set to full-scale.
 The FSC register is updated after this operation.
-Timing for the calibration commands can be found in Figure 86.
+Timing for the calibration commands can be found in Figure 54.